-You bought a home and want to do everything you can to make sure your home is as comfortable and up to date as possible.
-A cash-out refinance can help you use the money you have already paid into your mortgage to do things like cover repair bills, consolidate to pay off debt, or even eliminate your outstanding student or medical loans.
+You bought a home and want to do everything you can to make sure your home is as comfortable and up-to-date as possible.
+Or you may want to pay off other debts or unexpected costs.
+A cash-out refinance can help you use the money you have already paid into your mortgage by tapping into the equity you have built up.
+You can use this cash to do things like cover repair bills, consolidate debts, or even eliminate your outstanding student or medical loans.
+A cash-out refinance is also an opportunity to adjust your mortgage to more favorable terms.
+You may want to lower monthly payments and extend the loan life.
+It can also help you obtain a lower interest rate to save money in the long term.

 A cash-out refinance replaces your current mortgage with a new, larger mortgage.
 The difference between the two amounts goes to you as cash back at closing, which you can then use for anything you want.
 As long as you have equity in your home, you may be eligible for a cash-out refinance.